ZZMitch/SuburbanizingTreeDensity_1944to2017/README.md

 This repository contains code used in [_Attributing drivers to spatio-temporal changes in tree density across a suburbanizing landscape since 1944_](https://www.sciencedirect.com/science/article/pii/S0169204619301914?via%3Dihub) published in Landscape and Urban Planning (2019).

 Data are located [on Zenodo](https://zenodo.org/records/12789027).

+If you have any questions about the paper, code, or data: mitchellthurston.bonney@nrcan-rncan.gc.ca
 __________________________________________
 If you use this code, please reference: